ankane/disco-node/README.md

 There are a number of ways to deal with this, but here are some common ones:

-- For user-based recommendations, show new users the most popular items.
+- For user-based recommendations, show new users the most popular items
-- For item-based recommendations, make content-based recommendations.
+- For item-based recommendations, make content-based recommendations

 ## Reference